kavat/cuckoo3/docs/src/index.md

 - MISP intelligence (if enabled)
 - Virustotal (if enabled)

+### Dynamic

+Dynamic controls and run are applied launching an internal vm that executes file in order to monitor its behaviour (network, file system writes/reads, registry usage, etc).

 ## Specific control for file types

 File types below are supported: